Goodbye's (The Saddest Word)

 "Goodbye's (The Saddest Word)" is a song recorded by Canadian recording artist Celine Dion for her seventh English-language album A New Day Has Come (2002).
-The song was written and produced by Robert John "Mutt" Lange, while Lange and his then-wife, country singer Shania Twain did the backing vocals.
-Lyrically, the song speaks about motherly love and fear of losing one's mother.
-It was released as the album's third and last commercial single on 18 November 2002 by Columbia Records and Epic Records.
+The song was written and produced by Robert John "Mutt" Lange, while Lange and his then-wife, country singer Shania Twain, provided backing vocals.
+Lyrically, it addresses motherly love and the fear of losing one's mother.
+It was released as the album's third and final commercial single on 25 November 2002 by Columbia Records and Epic Records.

-The song received favorable reviews from music critics, who called it a "heartfelt and emotional song", while praising Dion's performance.
-The "Goodbye's (The Saddest Word)" music video was directed by Chris Applebaum between 12–13 October 2002 in Paris, France, and premiered in November 2002.
-The song performed moderately on the charts, peaking inside the top fifty in the countries that it charted, but it did not match the success of previous singles.
+The song received favorable reviews from music critics, who described it as a heartfelt and emotional track, and praised Dion's performance.
+The music video for "Goodbye's (The Saddest Word)" was directed by Chris Applebaum between 12–13 October 2002 in Paris, France, and premiered in November 2002.
+The song had moderate chart success, reaching the top 50 in the countries where it charted, but it did not match the performance of earlier singles.

 Background and composition

-"Goodbye's (The Saddest Word)" was written and produced by Robert John "Mutt" Lange, who already worked with Dion in 1999 on "If Walls Could Talk."
-Lange and his then-wife, country singer Shania Twain did the backing vocals.
-The song runs to 5 minutes 19 seconds with a radio edit of 4 minutes 23 seconds.
-It was recorded at Studio Piccolo and released 18 November 2002.
+"Goodbye's (The Saddest Word)" was written and produced by Robert John "Mutt" Lange, who had previously worked with Dion in 1999 on "If Walls Could Talk."
+Lange and his then-wife, country singer Shania Twain, provided backing vocals.
+The song runs 5 minutes 19 seconds, with a radio edit of 4 minutes 23 seconds.
+It was recorded at Studio Piccolo and released on 18 November 2002.

-Lyrically, the devastatingly emotional ballad speaks about the absolute love between a child and her mother.
-"There is no other love like a mother's love for her child," she sings.
-Céline first heard the Robert John "Mutt" Lange song three years ago [1999] and turn it down.
-"Now, being a mother, I found the strength to sing it, but it was hard," she said.
-Its lesson?
-"Never wait too long to tell someone how you feel," she answered.
+Lyrically, the ballad reflects on the deep bond between a child and her mother.
+"There is no other love like a mother's love for her child", she sings.
+Dion first heard the Robert John "Mutt" Lange composition in 1999 and turned it down.
+"Now, being a mother, I found the strength to sing it, but it was hard", she said.
+Its message?
+"Never wait too long to tell someone how you feel", she added.

-In October 2008, "Goodbye's (The Saddest Word)" was included on the European version of My Love: Ultimate Essential Collection greatest hits.
+In October 2008, "Goodbye's (The Saddest Word)" was included on the European edition of My Love: Ultimate Essential Collection greatest hits.